Missed Diagnosis of Spinal Epidural Abscess

-A 68-year-old female went to the hospital ED on May 8 complaining of left flank pain following recent removal of a left ureteral stone by lithotripsy.
-An intravenous pyelogram (IVP) was negative for stones, a blood culture grew E. coli, and a urine culture grew E. coli < 10,000 CFU/ml.
+On May 8, a 68-year-old female went to the hospital ED complaining of left flank pain following recent removal of a left ureteral stone by lithotripsy.
+An intravenous pyelogram was negative for stones, a blood culture grew E. coli, and a urine culture grew E. coli < 10,000 CFU/ml.
 She was placed on antibiotic therapy and continued on Coumadin for chronic atrial fibrillation.

-At 5:30 PM the nurse charted that the patient was confused, incontinent, and complaining of severe pain in her back and legs.
+At 5:30 PM the nurse documented that the patient was confused, incontinent, and complaining of severe pain in her back and legs.
 On-call hospitalist C was notified at 7:00 PM about the PT and nursing notes and gave a phone order to add Percocet and Haldol.
-At 9:45 PM a nurse charted that the patient had bilateral leg numbness, external rotation of the left leg, and “electric shock” pain in the groin.
-On-call hospitalist C examined the patient and charted that the patient had good strength in both legs with normal sensation.
+At 9:45 PM a nurse documented that the patient had bilateral leg numbness, external rotation of the left leg, and “electric shock” pain in the groin.
+On-call hospitalist C examined the patient and documented that the patient had good strength in both legs with normal sensation.

 On May 14 at 12:15 AM the patient became more confused, hallucinated, could no longer lift her feet, complained of shooting pains in both legs, and was unable to plantar flex on the left.
 She remained incontinent.
 She was seen by hospitalist D, but her neurological status was not assessed.
 At 9:00 AM she was seen by hospitalist A, who noted that the international normalized ratio (INR) was 5.1.
 The Coumadin was discontinued, and she was given vitamin K. He consulted a neurologist by phone, and a stat cervical and thoracic spine MRI was ordered.